matthewhartstonge/ember-sticky-element/README.md

 ##### Disabling

-You can set the `enabled` property to false to disable the sticky behavior:
+Setting `enabled` to false will disable the sticky behavior:

 ```hbs
 {{#sticky-element enabled=someBooleanProperty}}